jdupuy/opengl-framework/demo-isubd-terrain/README.md

 helping me putting this demo up (the mesh shader pipeline exists thanks to his help).

 Specifically, the demo renders a terrain with an adaptive mesh that is handled entirely on the GPU.
 The adaptive mesh is built from an implicit representation that works similarly to a binary tree, which can undergo up to 31 subdivisions (this exceeds by far the capabilities of current GPU tessellation units, which are limited to 6 levels).
-Each node of the tree is further triangulated with a constant tessellation factors.
+Each node of the tree is further triangulated with a constant tessellation factor that can be modified by the user.
 Our code can achieve this via 4 different rendering techniques:

 * *Compute Shader* -- Similar to that of the original article; original demo available here: https://github.com/jadkhoury/TessellationDemo.